 All the information on this page is supplied to us directly from the lodge owner and reflects their view, not ours.

-For Expert Africa's view, see our own report, which contains our own observations and views.
+For Expert Africa's view, see our own full report on Selinda Camp, which contains our own observations and views.

 Room types at Selinda Camp

 The camp has three expansive guest suites, each covered under thatch and with large en-suite bathrooms, large private veranda and private swimming pool.

 This is a great activity during mid-day siesta or in place of a game-drive.
 During January and February there is a moratorium on fishing.
 All fishing it catch-and-release.

 CULTURAL EXPERIENCE: Life With Elephants Tour

 Tour includes scenic helicopter flight to Eretsha Village followed by visits to local businesses, farms, traditional transport & hear stories of day-to-day life alongside elephants and other wildlife.
 Tour structured to occur during day between camp-based wildlife viewing activities.
 Must be booked in advance and is subject to extra cost and availability.